How to increase your creative productivity

 Your art = creativity + productivity

-From online catch-up television to Facebook to those tasks that are always there – washing up, making tea, painting the odd skirting board…
+From Netflix to Facebook to those tasks that are always there, like washing up, making tea, painting the odd skirting board…

 Focus – one thing at a time